 - In order to meet the quantitative measure of satisfactory progress, students must be earning 2/3 of all credits attempted.
 This measure is cumulative and includes all credits attempted at BU.
 Transfer credits accepted by Bloomsburg University will count as both credits attempted and credits earned.
 The maximum time frame for completion of the degree is discussed later in this section.

 - Students must be meeting the qualitative provision for satisfactory progress by maintaining the Quality Point Average (QPA) standards contained in Bloomsburg University Policies.
 For an undergraduate student to be in academic good standing a student must possess a 2.00 or higher cumulative quality point average.
 Any student with a cumulative quality point average below 2.00 is on academic probation.
+Students on academic probation may receive federal aid if the student is meeting the quantitative standard of satisfactory progress and Bloomsburg University's escalating QPA measure.
 Students who are on academic probation have twelve months to obtain academic good standing provided they make progress toward academic good standing at the conclusion of the first fall or spring probationary grading period (possess a higher cumulative quality point average than the cumulative quality point average that placed them on probation initially).
 Students who are on academic probation due to low cumulative grade point average who also fail to make progress towards academic good standing after one grading period or fail to achieve academic good standing after twelve months are excluded from registration and their academic records are marked "academic dismissal".
 Unless reinstated by the Academic Review Board, students under academic dismissal are ineligible to attend any courses in any capacity offered by the university for a period of a least one calendar year.
 At the conclusion of this period of separation, they are eligible to seek readmission.
 Graduate student qualitative measures are contained in Bloomsburg University Policy 3665 (Graduate Academic Progress, Probation, and Dismissal).

 - An incomplete grade, a failing grade, or withdrawal from a course will count as zero credits earned.
 Course repeat grades will only be counted toward the minimum satisfactory progress standard if credits were actually earned.
 A repeat of any passing grade will not be counted as credits earned in two different semesters.
 However it will be counted as credits attempted for each session in which the course was taken.
 Credit will only be awarded during the semester in which the grade was first earned.